ankitmehtame/archiver/README.md

 _--format_ | _-f_: File name date format.
 Date can only be at the front or the end.
 Example: "*yyyy-MM-dd_HH-mm-ss"

 _--debug_: Enables debug logging (information by default)

+_--demo_: Enables demo mode where no changes are made